Literature / Evil Under the Sun

 - Sore Loser: In the 1982 film, the killer concedes defeat by punching Poirot to the floor.

-- In the original novel, he tries to strangle him.
+- In both the original novel and the 2001 episode, he tries to strangle him.

 - Title Drop: "But you forget, Miss Brewster, there is evil everywhere under the sun."

 - Triang Relations: Three apparent Type 7s: A = Patrick, B = Arlena, C = Christine; A = Arlena, B = Kenneth, C = Patrick; A = Kenneth, B = Arlena, C = Rosamund (or Daphne in the 1982 film).
 Patrick doesn't love Arlena; this is just a ruse to kill her for her money.
 The first triangle therefore becomes Type 4 (A = Arlena, B = Patrick, C = Christine), and the second becomes Type 10 (A = Kenneth, B = Arlena, C = Patrick).